Skip to content

 # Output: HEAD is now at 7a8b9c0 Add critical database credentials template

-Pause and predict: Before running this, what output do you expect if you run git reflog again immediately after the recovery?
-Prediction: The reflog will have a brand new entry at the very top (HEAD@{0}) recording the recovery action: reset: moving to 7a8b9c0.
-The older entries will be pushed down to HEAD@{1}, HEAD@{2}, etc. The reflog always appends; it never deletes its own history (until it expires).
+Pause and predict: before running another command, what output do you expect if you run git reflog immediately after the recovery?
+The reflog will have a new entry at the top recording the recovery action, usually something like reset: moving to 7a8b9c0.
+Older entries will move down one position.
+The reflog appends movements instead of pretending the mistake never happened, which is exactly why it can function as an audit trail for local repair.

 3. git revert: Safe Undos for Shared History